Revisiting New Zealand Pinot Noir on the Occasion of Spectacular 2013 Vintage

 offers aromas of tobacco, espresso, toast and spice.
 The lovely core of fresh dark red and black fruits wears a

 significant oak imprint.
-The silky tannins well integrated, and the wine finishes with good length.
+The silky tannins are well integrated, and the wine finishes with good length.

 2012 Pegasus Bay Waipara Valley New Zealand Pinot Noir